ceramic-sf/quick-boi-source/bolq.md

 A culture is a collection of similar but slightly different ideas.
 ```

-When people copy ideas, they are [imperfectly copied](#ideas-are-imperfectly-copied), so a culture is defined by a set of varianat that cause slightly different behaviours.
+When people copy ideas, they are [imperfectly copied](#ideas-are-imperfectly-copied), so a culture is defined by a set of variant that cause slightly different behaviours.
 Some variants make the recipient more likely to tell others, and others are very easy to copy without error.

 *A culture is the set of imperfectly replicated ideas that cause behaviours.*